-- Christianity also has a cosmic-historical vision of humanity coming together as one holy, catholic and apostolic people of God.
+- Christianity also has a cosmic-historical vision of humanity coming together as one holy people of God.
 This is also an important part of the psychedelic mystical vision (at least in my experience).
 In other words, the further evolution of the species depends on a universal conception of the radical unity of humanity and possibly of the Earth as a whole.
 Whether or not this will turn out to be recognizably Christian in the long run, at least the vision itself is profoundly Christian: “Christian hope is concerned with eschatology, or the science of last things”.

 Why the Mantra?